telekom-mms/sectpmctl/README.md

 ### Acer laptops quirks

-The first thing to know is that you need to set a BIOS administrator password first.
-Otherwise the Secure Boot setting are grayed out.
+First  to know is that you have to set a BIOS administrator password.
+Otherwise the Secure Boot settings are grayed out and cannot be changed.

 An installation on an Acer Swift 3 SF314-42 laptop caused some problems which needed changes of the source code to enable an installation: